linhhktran/stress-factor/README.md

   - 4: Good
   - 5: Very Good

+## Tools and techniques applied
+### 1. Tools
+- Google Colabs: using Python to load data, clean data, build Ma predictive models, and do feature analysis.
+### 2. Techniques
+- In this project, I will use Logistic Regression Model to predict the stress level (Yes/No) of students and using train_test_split, classification_report and confusion_matrix to evaluate the model.
 ---

 ## **Step 1: Data Download**

 Download the dataset from Kaggle using `opendatasets`.
 This dataset will be used to analyze the stress factors and predict stress levels.

 ---